Aaron-Cunningham/Bank-Management-System/Docs/README.md

 Getting started with the banking app
 ====================================
 Inorder to use this app you need to make sure you have the requirements installed from the requirements folder.
-Furthermore, if needed, use pip commands `pip install pandas` and `pip install self`.
+Furthermore, if needed, use pip commands `pip install pandas`, `pip install self`,`pip install datatest`, and `pip install pytest`.

 1) Download the file by clicking ***code*** and ***download zip***.
-2) Make sure all the requirements are installed and a venv library is installed.
+2) Make sure all the requirements are installed.
 3) Use the terminal to input the arguments in the command line arguments section.
-4) depending on which version of python your using write `python` for python version 2 or `python3` for python version 3 in commands line arguments.
+4) depending on which version of python you're using, write `python` for python version 2 or `python3` for python version 3 at the beginning of the command line arguments.

 Testing banking application
 ==========================